 - Integrate technology to maximize communication and automation.
 Awarding performance-based bonuses takes effort from multiple departments.
-By integrating payroll, performance reviews and even accounting in one software system, you can create a seamless bonus process with less errors and duplicate entry.
+By integrating payroll, performance review and even accounting systems, you can create a seamless bonus process with less errors and duplicated entries.

 In the market for one of these systems?
 Give our Software Advisors a call at (855) 998-8505 for a free, 15-minute phone consultation to determine the best system for your needs.